newsapps/tarbell-0.8/readme/docs/create.md

-# Start a new project
+# New project
+*Use the `fab newproject` command to kick off a new project by copying a basic project structure and setting up a Google spreadsheet.*

 ## Create a project